 Raccoons and cats are abundant in both rural and suburban areas.
 Raccoons are especially difficult to deter because they are very intelligent.
 Once they learn that nest boxes are good sources of food, these nocturnal creatures have been known to destroy nests in entire groups of boxes.
 Similarly, cats can quickly learn that nest boxes can be the source of an easy meal.
-When raiding nest boxes, both raccoons and cats will leap to the top of a box, sit on the roof, and "dip" into the entrance hole with their front paws to grab the eggs or young birds inside.
+When raiding nest boxes, both raccoons and cats will sit on the roof and "dip" into the entrance hole with their front paws to grab the eggs or young birds inside.